ssh-mitm/ssh-mitm/doc/portforwarding.rst

   ..

 .. note::
-  With ssh-mitm these features are seamlessly implemented so that no further configuration is needed.
+  With ssh-mitm standard ssh client port forwarding features are seamlessly implemented so that no further configuration of the ssh-mit server is needed.

 Proxyjump